JointDNN: An Efficient Training and Inference Engine for Intelligent Mobile Cloud Computing Services

 In this paper, we demonstrated that the status-quo approaches, cloud-only or mobile-only, are not optimal with regard to latency and energy.
 We reduced the problem of partitioning the computations in a DNN to shortest path problem in a graph.
 Adding constraints to the shortest path problem makes it NP-Complete, therefore, we also provided ILP formulations to cover different possible scenarios of limitations of mobile battery, cloud congestion, and QoS.
-One can solve this problem for different set of parameters beforehand (e.g. network bandwidth, cloud server load, etc.) and use a look-up table accordingly to avoid the overhead of solving the optimization problem.
-The output data size in discriminative networks is typically smaller than other layers in the network, therefore, last layers are expected to be computed on the cloud, while first layers are expected to be computed on the mobile.
-A reverse reasoning works for Generative models.
+The output data size in discriminative models is typically smaller than other layers in the network, therefore, last layers are expected to be computed on the cloud, while first layers are expected to be computed on the mobile.
+Reverse reasoning works for Generative models.
 Autoencoders have large input and output data sizes, which implies that the first and last layers are expected to be computed on the mobile.
 With these insights, the execution schedule of DNNs can possibly have various patterns depending on the model architecture in model cloud computing.
 JointDNN formulations are designed for feed-forward networks and its extension to recurrent neural networks will be studied as a future work.